 Lung cancer screening CT holds promise, pitfalls

 With 160,000 deaths from lung cancer in the U.S. alone, lung cancer screening CT is believed capable of preventing 12,000 deaths from lung cancer each year.

 That’s expected to come with the cost of hundreds of thousands of false positives, as 40% of people in the NLST had at least one worrisome “positive” lung cancer screening CT.
 95% of these proved to be false positives, but only after anxiety and a small number of biopsies and even surgeries, which these (cancer-free) patients would likely have avoided had they not been screened.
 These patients also received extra ionizing radiation from CTs, which carries about a 1 in 2,000 to 10,000 chance of causing cancer later.
 Low-dose screening CT may have a lower risk of causing cancer.

 As many as 20% of patients in the NLST had false negative scans (they got lung cancer despite having had no detectable abnormality on their screening CTs).

-Academics are busy parsing the NLST data to create lung cancer risk calculators and other schema to try to deploy lung cancer screening CT in the most effective way.
+Academics are busy parsing the NLST data to create lung cancer risk calculators and other schema to deploy lung cancer screening CT effectively.
 Analysis of the NLST trial shows that most of the lung cancer risk was concentrated in 50-60% of patients; if they could be identified and screened more aggressively, lung cancer screening CT might sooner achieve its potential for saving thousands of lives from this lethal disease.